opendr-eu/opendr/projects/simulation/SMPL+D_body_models/README.md

 ### Download the raw SMPL+D models only (≈12.5Gb)

-SMPL, which is a parametric statistical body shape model.
-SMPL+D is an extension of SMPL, which is able to encode shape deformations from clothes and hair as vertex displacements.
+[SMPL](https://files.is.tue.mpg.de/black/papers/SMPL2015.pdf) is a parametric statistical body shape model.
+SMPL+D is an extension of SMPL, which can encode shape deformations from clothes and hair as vertex displacements.
 For each human model in our dataset, we provide its corresponding:

 - Gender
 - Shape Parameters (betas)